paramireze/paramireze.github.io/_posts/2018-07-25-backpacking.markdown

 At one point, I was running 12 mile around Lake Monona everyday.

 Things have been good.
 No injuries since transitioning to run commuting.
-The thought being I could still put in a lot of miles with more rest.
-Also, shorter runs would allow me to focus on my form since I am not dealing with the extreme exhaustion that comes from running long distances.
+I think the shorter runs allow me to focus more on my form since I am take breaks and not dealing with extreme exhaustion.

-## changes I have noticed
-Think the biggest change I have noticed is my mood.
-I am always focusing on my form and it helps with leaving work behind.
+## who should run commute
+Anyone who has showers at work ;)